Updated October 24, 2020.

-Detailed Estimates of Haagen-Dazs Franchise Costs Based on Item 7 (Estimated Initial Investment) of Haagen-Dazs’s 2016 Franchise Disclosure Document
+Detailed Estimates of Häagen-Dazs Franchise Costs Based on Item 7 (Estimated Initial Investment) of Häagen-Dazs’ 2020 Franchise Disclosure Document

 For a New Shop or Satellite

-1. Initial Franchise Fee: $10,000 for existing franchisees; $20,000 for experienced operators who satisfy the requirements of the Experienced Operator Discount Program; or $30,000 for new franchisees, in the case of a franchise for a new Shop
+- The Initial Franchise Fee is $15,000 for existing franchisees, $20,000 for experienced operators who satisfy the requirements of the Experienced Operator Discount Program, $22,250 for U.S. armed services veterans who satisfy the requirements of the VetFran discount program, or $30,000 for new franchisees, in the case of a franchise for a new Shop.

-2. Satellite Fee: $1,000 in the case of an existing franchisee being granted a Satellite Agreement in connection with an existing Shop
+- The Satellite Fee is due only in the case of an existing franchisee being granted a Satellite Agreement in connection with an existing Shop.

 - This expense will be incurred even if you do not pass training.